-In total, all projects within the TTCI area are located within or adjacent to a vulnerable population priority area.
-In summary, the TTCI's programmed 2026-2029 transportation projects are distributed throughout the TTCI planning area, with no population groups being disproportionately neglected or overexposed by these projects.
-The needs of minority and low-income populations are being considered in the planning of future transportation improvements, ensuring safety, improving connectivity, and enhancing transit services.
+In total there are (X) projects that are in or adjacent to an area of vulnerable population priority.

+In summary, TTCI's programmed 2026-202P transportation projects are located throughout the TTCI planning area; no population groups are disproportionately neglected or overexposed in light of these projects.
+The non-majority's' and low-income population's needs are being taken into consideration with respect to future transportation improvements.

-Fiscal Year 2026 - 2029 TTCI MPO Call for Projects (CFP) includes the following types of projects within the MPO area:
+Fiscal Year 2026 - 2029 TTCI MPO Call for Projects (CFP) lists:

+Types of Projects within the MPO Area